Vampy glamour and shimmering sparkles dominate the NTAs

 The Line Of Duty star finished the look with a smoky dark eye and chunky gold bangles.

-The night was not all sharp tailoring and sombre colours.
-Many celebs brought a spring in their step with feminine frills and dazzling gowns.
+The night was not all sharp tailoring and sombre colours as many celebrities brought a spring in their step with feminine frills and dazzling gowns.

 Newsreader and presenter Charlotte Hawkins, 49, wore a shimmering silver and blush tiered gown with silver-heeled sandals and a beachy up-do.